Publications

 1) Computational Cognitive Science

-As humans, we possess a remarkable cognitive flexibility that enables us to solve problems in various domains that are still completely intractable to modern methods in Artificial Intelligence.
-Therefore, I think that by studying human behavior we may be able to reverse-engineer some of the machinery that gives rise to these amazing abilities, paving the way for new kinds of algorithms.
+People possess a remarkable cognitive flexibility enabling us to solve problems in various domains that are still completely intractable to modern methods in Artificial Intelligence.
+Therefore, I think that by studying human behavior we may be able to reverse-engineer some of the machinery that gives rise to these amazing abilities, uncovering the structure that may pave the way for new kinds of algorithms.

 At the moment, I am working on a project series aiming to develop a computational account of causal reasoning for intervention on other agents.
 In these projects I will be using a considerable amount of simulation, computational modelling, and a series of custom-designed web experiments to develop reasoning models that exhibit human-like abilities to flexibly generalize to new contexts.
 My goal here is to show how this causal account can outperform sophisticated Reinforcement Learning models in dynamic environments, which includes most of the real world.